 What do Frank Ocean, Nirvana, The Velvet Underground, and N.W.A have in common?
-They all have iconic album cover art.
+They all have iconic album covers.
 This article is going to show you how to make an album cover that catches music fans’ eyes, with helpful tips, tools, and tricks to make sure you can successfully upload your artwork to the world’s biggest music platforms.

 Why you need an album cover